code-423n4/2024-02-uniswap-foundation/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts February 23, 2024 20:00 UTC
 - Ends March 4, 2024 20:00 UTC

+❗️❗️ Please note:
+- If ANY valid Medium severity issues are found, the HM award will increase by $32,000.
+The Total Prize Pool increases to $56,000 in USDC.
+- If ANY valid Medium + High severity issues are found, the HM award will increase by $56,000.
+The Total Prize Pool increases to $80,000 in USDC.
+- All other awards will be capped at the amounts listed above.

 ## Automated Findings / Publicly Known Issues